runerasmussen/google-photos-upload/README.md

 # Introduction
-Unofficial Google Photos Uploader coded in .NET Core.
-Inspired by https://github.com/simonedegiacomi/gphotosuploader
+Unofficial Google Photos Uploader console application coded in .NET Core 2.1.

+The tool is leveraging the [Google Photos API](https://www.nuget.org/packages/Google.Apis.PhotosLibrary.v1/)

-As of July 2018 the tool is under development and will be released when it has reached an acceptable beta stage....
+As of August 2018 the tool is under development and will be released when it has reached an acceptable Alpha stage....

-# Download
+# Download and Install Guide
 Ready to give it a try?
-Download the tool here once it's ready.
-* MAC/Linux version: Not ready
+* MAC/Linux: Not ready (link to precompiled version and user guide will be provided)
-* Windows version: Not ready
+* Windows 10: Not ready (link to precompiled version and user guide will be provided)
-TODO: Provide link to a pre-compiled version that is ready to be installed.

 # Getting Started for Developers